rishabhjajoriya/Graph-Library/README.md

 Currently added features:

-Create a Graph with N vertices.
+1)Create a Graph with N vertices.

-Add an unweighted edge between two vertices u,v.
+2)Add an unweighted edge between two vertices u,v.

-Add a weighted edge between two vertices u,v.
+3)Add a weighted edge between two vertices u,v.

-Traverse the Graph using BFS or DFS.
+4)Traverse the Graph using BFS or DFS.

-Check if the Graph is cyclic.
+5)Check if the Graph is cyclic.